 The fitness market is driving a greater consumer trend in China in recent years, with the purchase of sports equipment and gym subscriptions.
 From sports education seen as a very rewarding acquisition of skills, China’s new look at bodybuilding as a manifestation of a healthy life and this sportswear fashion supported by the big brands, watch how China opens up to fitness.

-Individual lessons for faster progress
+PT/Individual lessons for faster progress

-Chinese are very attached to the customer service and are ready to invest in their sports education as their income allows them.
+Chinese are very attached to customer service and are ready to invest in their sports education as their income allows them.

 China places education very high in its value scale, and group classes generate less enthusiasm than the benefit attributed to individual courses.
-Faced with the demand for better progress, many sports have resorted to privatized lessons, hence the army of sports coaches in the commercial sense very developed presently in the clubs.
+Faced with the demand for better progress, many sports have resorted to privatized lessons, hence the army of sports coaches in the commercial sense is very developed presently in the clubs.
 The privatized lesson becomes a norm for those who have the means.

 The huge cost of fitness clubs in China

 The fees to join a club are therefore exorbitant, despite the possibility of negotiating.
 Six months membership in a Shanghai club is 4500 yen (577 euros depending on the current exchange rate).
-If this subscription allows independent access to the equipment of the room and its pool without time limit, many will choose to resort to the supervision of a private coach.
+If this subscription allows independent access to the equipment of the room and its pool without a time limit, many will choose to resort to the supervision of a private coach.

 A private fitness lesson to learn how to use bodybuilding equipment requires you to spend 580 ¥ (74 €), up to 680 ¥ (87 €) for a privatized boxing class.
-Getting your private coach for weekly lessons during six months, therefore, requires an investment of at least ¥ 21,600 (€ 2769), a fortune accessible only to Chinese executives in the metropolis.
+Getting your private coach for weekly lessons for six months, therefore, requires an investment of at least ¥ 21,600 (€ 2769), a fortune accessible only to Chinese executives in the metropolis.

 There are of course less expensive fitness clubs that offer group classes and less equipment.
 But having the membership of a luxury fitness club is part of the social prestige, state-of-the-art equipment and the eager follow-up of his private coach are the golden blazon of the Chinese city dweller, who only has one target left to achieve: get muscular to be fully crowned of glory.